Sunand-e/Zanda-wiki/Groups-and-Organisations.md

 -   Credits system for organisations

--   Roles and permissions for Group Leaders, Organisation Leaders, and Tenant Admins
+-   Roles and permissions for Group Leaders and Tenant Admins

 -   Capabilities related to content assignment (EnrolUsersInContent)